Preparing one of Boise's oldest churches for the

 Please be praying for God to guide us through this process.
 Here are a few bullet points of specific prayer needs:

-Mission - Pray that we would be able to see the mission of God grow through this opportunity.
+Mission - Pray that the mission of God would grow exponentially through this opportunity.

 Discernment - Pray for the leaders to continue to have the wisdom and Holy Spirit guidance needed to make the right decisions.

 Relationships - Pray for people from Capitol City and Hill City to begin building a community together.